 Wonder what they are doing now?
 Click the button below to view their current occupation.

 NASA requires that we gather data on the education and employment history of current and former participants in our HSGC URI programs.
 Your help will enable us to improve our programs and assists us in seeking new funding to continue our operations to support student research and to conduct additional programs.
 The information that you provide here will be kept private and not shared with anyone except NASA, our sponsor.

 Have a Story to Share?

 If you are a past participant and have an interest in sharing how our Space Grant program has benefited you, we would love to hear from you.
-By doing so, you can help spread the word to others how NASA's efforts in promoting education have made an impact on all our participants - like you!
-If interested, please contact us at email@example.com with a Subject Line of "Success Story."
+By doing so, you can help spread the word to others about how NASA's efforts in promoting education have made an impact on all our participants - like you!
+If interested, please click here to learn more.
+Contact us at email@example.com with a Subject Line of "Success Story."